Showing posts with label elephants. Show all posts

 Alligator Cove

-We left Grassmere Zoo, and we rode down I-40 to Opry Mills Mall which took about twelve minutes it was a little over eight miles.
+We left Grassmere Zoo and rode down I-40 to Opry Mills Mall, which took about 12 minutes and was about 8 miles.

 Lora parked near the entrance of the Rainforest Cafe at Opry Mills.

-At the Rainforest Cafe, we were seated in the Tuki section with the amusing and curious baby elephant that Meadow was mimicking.
+At the Rainforest Cafe, we were seated in the Tuki section, where the amusing and curious baby elephant, Meadow, was mimicking.

-Lora and I split a portabella wrap with tomato basil wrap layered, which was rolled with spinach, red onions, roasted red peppers, and grilled portabella mushrooms, tossed in roster garlic balsamic dressing.
+Lora and I split a tomato-basil wrap layered with portabella mushrooms, red onions, roasted red peppers, and spinach, rolled and tossed in roasted garlic balsamic dressing.

-We all shared an awesome appetizer adventure, the idea of two or more featuring Chimi-Cha-Chas, Spinach, & artichoke dip, with tri-color chips, cheese sticks, served with chicken tenders, served with fresh guacamole, marinara, coconut curry sauce and for dessert, we ordered an out-of-this-world Sparkling Volcano.
+We all shared an excellent appetizer adventure: two or more featuring Chimi-Cha-Chas, Spinach & artichoke dip with tri-color chips and cheese sticks, served with chicken tenders and fresh guacamole, marinara, and coconut curry sauce, and for dessert, we ordered an out-of-this-world Sparkling Volcano.

-We walked around the mall looking inside many of the shops, it had been a very exciting day.
+We walked around the mall looking inside many of the shops; it had been an inspiring day.

 Saturday, March 28, 2015